-The summaries below describe the current rights of our stockholders under Amended and Restated Certificate of Incorporation, or the Amended and Restated Certificate of Incorporation, filed with the Delaware Secretary of State on August 29, 2019, as amended by a Certificate of Amendment, or the Certificate of Amendment, filed with the Delaware Secretary of State on August 29, 2019, by the Certificate of Designation of Preferences, Rights and Limitations for our Series A Convertible Preferred Stock, or the Series A Certificate of Designation, filed with the Delaware Secretary of State on March 2, 2020, and by the Certificate of Designation of Preferences, Rights and Limitations for our Series B-2 Convertible Preferred Stock, or the Series B-2 Certificate of Designation, filed with the Delaware Secretary of State on March 2, 2020, and by the Certificate of Designation of Preferences, Rights and Limitations for our Series B-2 Convertible Preferred Stock, or the Series B-2 Certificate of Designation, filed with the Delaware Secretary of State on March 2, 2020, and by the Certificate of Designation of Preferences, Rights and Limitations for our Series B-2 Convertible Preferred Stock, or the Series B-2 Certificate of Designation, filed with the Delaware Secretary of State on March 2, 2020, and our bylaws; however, these summaries may not contain all of the information that is important to you.
+The summaries below describe the current rights of our stockholders under Amended and Restated Certificate of Incorporation, or the Amended and Restated Certificate of Incorporation, filed with the Delaware Secretary of State on August 29, 2019, as amended by a Certificate of Amendment, or the Certificate of Amendment, filed with the Delaware Secretary of State on August 29, 2019, by the Certificate of Designation of Preferences, Rights and Limitations for our Series A Convertible Preferred Stock, or the Series A Certificate of Designation, filed with the Delaware Secretary of State on August 29, 2019, by the Certificate of Designation of Preferences, Rights and Limitations for our Series B-1 Convertible Preferred Stock, or the Series B-1 Certificate of Designation, filed with the Delaware Secretary of State on March 2, 2020, and by the Certificate of Designation of Preferences, Rights and Limitations for our Series B-2 Convertible Preferred Stock, or the Series B-2 Certificate of Designation, filed with the Delaware Secretary of State on March 2, 2020, and our bylaws; however, these summaries may not contain all of the information that is important to you.
 These summaries are not intended to be a complete discussion of the rights of our stockholders and are qualified in their entirety by reference to the Delaware General Corporation Law, or the DGCL, and the various documents of ours that are referred to in the summaries, as well as reference to our bylaws and the Amended and Restated Certificate of Incorporation, copies of which are filed as exhibits to the registration statement of which this prospectus forms a part.